kimjev-webdev/webdevination/TESTING.md

 | As someone interested in the modern resurgence of folk traditions I want the site to offer a contemporary approach to tarot that still maintains its roots in ancient practices, so I can experience tarot in a way that feels connected to both history and modern spirituality. | ![](assets/images/contactpreview.webp) ![](assets/images/speaksoon.jpeg) ![](assets/images/footerjs.webp). | INSERT EXPLANATION HERE.  |
 | As an newcomer to tarot I want the site to provide a simple and approachable introduction to tarot, with easy-to-understand explanations and interactive features, so I can learn about tarot at my own pace and feel comfortable exploring the cards without feeling overwhelmed. | ![](assets/images/galleryresponsive.webp) ![](assets/images/gallerypreview.webp) | INSERT EXPLANATION HERE |

-<h2 id="bugs">Bugs</h2>
+<h2 id="bugs">Bugs & Other Bits!</h2>

-Here I list known issues with the site which are yet to be fixed.
+Here I list known issues with the site and some notes about things I would do differently if I knew what I know at the start of this project.
 For the full list of resolved issues throughout the project timeline please view the [Bug Log](BUGLOG.md).

 ### 1. Dropdown Nav Minor DevTools Testing Behavior (No Impact on Mobile Devices)